ergoplatform/ergodocs/docs/node/conf/conf-node.md

 checkpoint = null
 ```

-An optional and individual checkpoint that can be specified.
+You can specify an optional and individual checkpoint.
 If you want to use this, set the `height` and corresponding block header id as such;

 ```
 checkpoint = {